Treating Your Asthma During Pregnancy

 - Avoid unnecessary exposure to allergens, primarily cigarette smoke and pollutants.
 Pay particular attention to your sleeping environment.

 - Seek medical attention and treat your asthma early, before the attack escalates to compromise your breathing.
-While pregnant, many women find it’s necessary to call the doctor earlier and to treat their asthma more aggressively than before they were pregnant.
+Many women find it’s necessary to call the doctor earlier and to treat their asthma during pregnancy more aggressively.